ringcentral/ringcentral-php/README.md

 $apiResponse = $subscription->register();
 ```

-Please keep in mind that due to limitations of PUBNUB library, which is synchronous, subscriptions may expire and must
+Please keep in mind that due to limitations of the PubNub library, which is synchronous, subscriptions may expire and must
 be re-created manually.

 # Multipart Requests